TitlesDance Composition/Dance History

 In addition to mentoring young choreographers, I am interested in exploring the intersection of dance theory and practice and in developing courses that are based in this kind of investigation.

-Wolff has received choreographic grants from the Massachusetts Council for the Arts and Humanities and the Arizona Commission on the Arts.
+Wolff has received choreographic grants from the Massachusetts Council on the Arts and Humanities and the Arizona Commission on the Arts.
 She has also served as a dance adjudicator for state arts funding agencies in Arizona and Rhode Island.

-Wolff received a B.A. in history and philosophy from Duquesne University, and holds an M.A. in folklore from Indiana University and an M.A. in dance performance and choreography from the University of California, Los Angeles.
+Wolff received a B.A. in history and philosophy from Duquesne University, and she holds an M.A. in folklore from Indiana University and an M.A. in dance performance and choreography from the University of California, Los Angeles.
 She is a member of numerous dance organizations and has been a faculty member or guest lecturer at the University of Arizona, Tufts University, Bridgewater State University, and New England Conservatory.

-Recent Notable Works
+Notable Recent Works

-- WinterWorks (Boston Conservatory, 2016)—Producer
+- WINTERWORKS (Boston Conservatory, 2016)—Producer

-- WinterWorks (Boston Conservatory, 2015)—Producer
+- WINTERWORKS (Boston Conservatory, 2015)—Producer

 - Still Here: Senior Dance Concert (Boston Conservatory, 2016)—Producer

 - Our Write to Fly: Senior Dance Concert (Boston Conservatory, 2015)—Producer